ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/July 17th.md

 I'm interested in the idea of somehow limiting resources if they're particularly strong or movement-based.
 AND representing that in a cool way if possible.
 The obsidian blades of a macahuitl would be neat for sure, but possibly not easy to read unless the center is also a slider too.

+---

+I'd begun spriting the moon character I had, charting out some traits, and all that stuff.
+I think I'll call her "Kowi", which I derived from the  K'iche Mayan word "kowirik", a verb meaning to fortify, become strong, or become hard ([[Citations & Resources#^e2ef21]]).
+If I'm implementing melee things, and a dash ability with her, that might be a useful.
+"Kowi" has a nice ring to it, I think I might keep it.

+I want her to be a chad, lol.
+BTW, this is a great opportunity to give her a moon shield or something to that effect.
+She's going to be a warrior, a bit unlike the sun character I have whom I currently call "Gilberto".
+This will change.